 Terms of Reference

-The review will consider the terms of reference below, which are in accordance with the Statutory Funding Agreement (SFA), and have been agreed in consultation with the Government, and report on AWI’s performance and governance in delivering research, development, extension and marketing services and provide appropriate recommendations.
+The review was conducted against the terms of reference below, which were in accordance with the Statutory Funding Agreement (SFA), and were agreed in consultation with the Government.

 - Consider AWI’s performance in delivering research, development, extension and marketing services.
 This will include consideration of the performance of AWI in: